biolab/orange2/docs/reference/rst/Orange.classification.majority.rst

 .. index:: majority classifier
    pair: classification; majority classifier

-Accuracy of classifiers is often compared to the "default accuracy", that is, the accuracy of a classifier which classifies all instances to the majority class.
+Accuracy of classifiers is often compared with the "default accuracy", that is, the accuracy of a classifier which classifies all instances to the majority class.
 The training of such classifier consists of computing the class distribution and its modus.
 The model is represented as an instance of :obj:`Orange.classification.ConstantClassifier`.

 .. class:: MajorityLearner